razandakkak/Guitar-Chords-Classification/README.md

    Achieved an impressive 95% validation accuracy, demonstrating the model’s ability to distinguish between chords like Am, C, G, and more.
 And 94% accuracy on testing dataset.

 ## Model Architecture

+We built a CNN model from scratch that has the following characteristics:

 - Data Augmentation and Generators:

    Uses ImageDataGenerator to preprocess spectrogram images for training, validation, and testing.